 If your employer has coverage, you generally have to go through the workers’ comp system in order to get any compensation for your injury.
 However, you may be able to sue your employer in certain situations, including when it doesn't have workers' comp insurance.
-(Learn more about when your employer's actions mean you can sue outside of workers' comp.)
+(Learn more about when you can sue your employer for a work-related injury.)

 The first step in the workers' comp process is to report your injury to your employer.
 Legally, you may lose your right to collect benefits if you don't give this notice within 30 days after the injury.
 But it’s best to notify your employer as soon as possible.
 The insurance company might be skeptical of your claim if you wait more than a day or two to report an injury without good reason.
 If you have a medical condition that developed over time (like a repetitive stress injury or occupational illness), the 30-day period starts as soon as you learned that your condition was related to your work.

 Once you report your injury, your employer should tell you how you can get medical care.
 If your employer has a contract with a workers’ comp health care network, you will generally need to choose a doctor in that network.
 Otherwise, you can see any doctor on the list of physicians approved by the Texas Division of Workers' Compensation (DWC).
 At your first visit, be sure to tell the doctor that you were injured at work.

 To start your official claim, you must file an Employee’s Claim for Compensation for a Work-Related Injury or Occupational Disease (DWC Form-041) with the DWC.
 You can file the form in person, by mail, or through the DWC’s online filing system.